Reqo: A Comprehensive Learning-Based Cost Model for Robust and Explainable Query Optimization: Model Architecture

 \section{Model Architecture}

-By integrating the three techniques in Section~\ref{section_model_overview}, we propose Reqo, a learning-based cost model that improves cost estimation accuracy, explainability, and plan selection robustness.
-Figure~\ref{figure_model_architecture} shows its architecture, consisting of a plan feature encoder and three modules (representation learning, estimation, and explanation).
-Sections~\ref{section_plan_feature_encoding} to~\ref{section_model_training} detail each component and the training process.
+By integrating the three techniques in Section~\ref{section_model_overview}, we propose Reqo, an LCM that enhances cost estimation performance, explainability, and plan selection robustness.
+Figure~\ref{figure_model_architecture} shows its architecture, consisting of a feature encoder and three modules (representation learning, estimation, and explanation).
+The details of each component and the training process are described below.